 Motivated by the commitment of the students and scientists engaged in the Fridays for Future movement we follow the initiative of other universities, among them TU Berlin or Humboldt-University.
 The basic idea is to voluntarily forego short-haul flights up to 1.000 km by signing the self-commitment below.* Short-haul flights are especially easy to replace by the much more climate-friendly alternative of rail travel.

-It is our goal to collect as many as 500 commitments before the next worldwide Fridays for Future campaign on September 20, 2019 and UN climate summit.
 Please sign today and forward the link to this website to all your colleagues!

 The Sustainability & Energy Management Unit is currently working on a comprehensive, sustainability-oriented mobility strategy for Freie Universität Berlin.
 Air travel will be a focus topic in this process.
 We therefore cordially invite you to use the free text field below to submit your recommendations and suggestions.